Why did you decide to apply for an Earthwatch Student Challenge Program?

 I have completed a 3-year degree in conservation and wildlife biology and work as a field ecologist running a number of programs set around the management and regeneration of a past pastoral property.
-The property is home to two wetlands which fall under the RAMSAR agreement and are a major driving force in much of the broader decision-making concerning further research and projects undertaken at this site.
+The property is home to two wetlands that fall under the RAMSAR agreement and are a major driving force in much of the broader decision-making concerning further research and projects undertaken at this site.

 Do you feel the Earthwatch program had a lasting impact on your life?

 The Earthwatch Student Challenge has been the basis for my professional journey since.
-This program introduced me to the network which I still use extensively for my work in the environmental industry.
+This program introduced me to the network I still use extensively for my work in the environmental industry.

-I hope that the Earthwatch Student Challenge programs continue to run long into the future.
+I hope the Earthwatch Student Challenge programs continue to run long into the future.
 I know for me it was a week I will never forget and I am very, very grateful for being given the opportunity.